TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Entering the sugar cane plantation after stepping off a boat.

-My fingers ache to take a photograph of our host, her home, her life.
+My fingers ache to photograph our host, her home, and her life.
 The flash of a camera seems intrusive here.
 I resist.

 Cow grazing in the jungle.